visaplan/plone.ajaxnavigation/docs/index.rst

   It will also set the page url accordingly, allowing for the browser history.

-- The AJAX view was tried (up to two URLs) but failed, the default click handling will be performed.
+- If the AJAX view was tried (up to two URLs) but failed, the default click handling will be performed.